cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 public flop clusters, the algorithm then buckets the flop, turn, and river hands that are possible given one of the public flops in the cluster, using imperfect-recall abstraction.
 They did not do any abstraction for the preflop round.

-They based their equilibrium finding algorithm on external-sampling MCCFR by sampling one pair of preflop hands per iteration.
+They based their equilibrium finding algorithm on external sampling MCCFR by sampling one pair of preflop hands per iteration.
 Postflop, they sample community cards from their public clusters and MCCFR in parallel, and add weights to the samples to remove bias.
 They also used thresholding and purification and made